-Silvio Napoli holds a master's degree in materials science from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland, and an MBA from Harvard Graduate School of Business Administration, Boston, USA, which he earned as a Fulbright Scholar.
+Silvio Napoli holds a master's degree in materials science from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland, and an MBA from Harvard Business School, Boston, USA, which he earned as a Fulbright Scholar.

 He began his career at The Dow Chemical Co., Rheinmünster, Germany, in 1989.
-Silvio Napoli has held various international functions in the Schindler Group since 1994.
-From 2008 to 2013, he served as a member of the Schindler Group Executive Committee with responsibility for the Asia-Pacific region.
+Silvio Napoli has held various international management functions in the Schindler Group since 1994.
+From 2008 to 2013, he served as a member of the Group Executive Committee with responsibility for the Asia-Pacific region.
 He then served as CEO of the Schindler Group until March 2016.